-Our top 10 books about swimming for little kids includes picture books and board books!
+Our top 10 books about swimming for little kids include picture books and board books!
 Board books are common in the baby and toddler range, but preschoolers love them too!
-The picture books are always favorites amongst toddlers, preschoolers, pre kindergarteners, kindergarteners, and even early elementary aged kids!
+Picture books are always favorites amongst toddlers, preschoolers, pre-kindergarteners, kindergarteners, and even early elementary-aged kids!

 How can I help my child overcome a fear of swimming?